 How To Make Chocolate Avocado Pudding

 - Melt chocolate chips via a double boiler (or in the microwave, using 30 second intervals).
 Set aside.

 - In a food processor add avocado, cocoa powder, almond milk, maple syrup, peppermint extract and salt.

 - Add melted chocolate to processor and process until combined.
 Then use in tarts or enjoy as is.

-For this recipe, I used pre-baked pastry tarts (how convenient are those?) and topped with crushed candy cane, shaved chocolate and fresh mint (after all, it is the holidays so why not go all out?)
+For this recipe, I used store-bought pastry tarts (how convenient are those?) and topped with crushed candy cane, shaved chocolate and fresh mint (after all, it is the holidays so why not go all out?)

 This avocado pudding is so creamy, you’d be tempted to enjoy straight from the processor.